-For all of the reasons above, I built this beginner friendly Pilates routine (that may also be appropriately called a postnatal workout or c section workout for women after pregnancy) for my own use after I had to have abdominal surgery.
+For all of the reasons above, I built this beginner friendly Pilates routine (that may also be appropriately called a postnatal workout or c section workout for women after pregnancy).

-These are all exercises that I was able to do shortly after my (minimally invasive, laparoscopic) abdominal surgery; they are movements that were comfortable for me specifically, and may not work as ideal after-surgery or postnatal workouts for everyone.
+These are by no means universal moves - they may not work as ideal after-surgery or postnatal workouts for everyone.
 You always, always, always, want to talk to your doctor before you start any workout program - this is especially important if you are looking to start a post surgery or pregnancy exercise program or c section workout, in which case your body may not be able to do the things that it usually can without causing damage or slowing your healing process.

 Even if/when your doctor releases you to do this workout program, you want to make sure that you are especially tuned into your body and that you listen to the signals that it sends you; never press into an intensity or range of motion that causes you pain.
 Your doctor will be able to give you a specific time range in which you should resume physical activity of any kind, but generally speaking, women can start easing back into exercise with light postnatal workouts 6-8 weeks after giving birth, with people who have gone through abdominal surgeries typically having a similar timeline.
 Keep in mind that there are always instances in which the body may need more healing time than that.

 14 Pelvic Tilts